pocl/pocl/doc/sphinx/source/accel.rst

 example, verify that the address given in the parameter matches the base address of the accelerator.

+There's an alternative way to emulate the accelerator in software by setting the base physical address to 0xE.
+This directs the driver to instead use a software emulating function from accel.cc.
+No changes to accel_example.cpp are needed to run the emulation.

 Note that as the driver requires write access to ``/dev/mem`` for memory mapping, you may need to execute the application with elevated privileges.
 In this case, note that ``sudo`` by default overrides your environment variables.